psykick-21/llm-use-cases/README.md

 # LLM apps

-I have created multiple utility applications on **Streamlit** using LLMs with the help of frameworks like Langchain, HuggingFace, etc. A brief of each of the service along with the components used to build it are described below.
+I have created multiple utility applications on **Streamlit** using LLMs with the help of **Langchain** framework.
+A brief of each of the service along with the components used to build it are described below.<br>
+**Langsmith** has been used to track all the interactions with the app.

 ## Question-Answering
 This application provides an interface for the user to ask a question and get back a response.
 An option is provided to choose the method of selecting the preferred LLM.
 The current options are: